-Level 4 (69%) and Level 5 (90%) convictions.
+2 (85%), and Level 3 (50%) convictions.
+Unsupervised probation was most frequently imposed among Level 4 (69%) and Level 5 (90%) convictions.
 Despite being a lower punishment level, the percentage of convictions that resulted in an active sentence for Level 3 punishments was higher (11%) than for Level 2 punishments (7%).
-As noted previously, Aggravated Level 1 through Level 2 punishments are based on the presence of grossly aggravating factors while Levels 3 through 5 are not.
+As noted previously, Aggravated Level 1 through Level 2 punishments are based on the presence of grossly aggravating factors while Level 3 through Level 5 are not.